 The dating game is played out moving one square at a time.
 There are very few shortcuts because chemistry needs time to enact, irrespective of any charming catalysts.
 Compliments can work wonders as enzymes of new beginnings and being able to listen well puts some at a great advantage.
 What about those that lack instant appeal or are non-conforming?
 No amount of wealth or wisdom encourages people to stop giving them a wide berth.
 Other tactics need to be deployed to break down the barrier and expose their heart.
 Attractive people get more attention in most arenas and all of it in places where there is loud music and big crowds.
 Maturity alters our perspective and whether we are attracted to the status of a person or their wit we become more inclined to cast aside someone’s physical shortcomings as years go by.
 Lots find themselves becoming less fussy as they age and not put off so much by relatively small imperfections as they were in their formative years.

 The first square on the game board is to simply say hello.
 Then engage and hold a conversation.
 Moving it forward to another date is one more big step that we have to muster the courage, skill and nerve for.
 And then we get rejected.
 Fear of rejection is very real.
 From butterfly twinges to extremely raised levels of anxiety that blow opportunities into the wind.
 People psych themselves up at home then go out and approach a target.
 Then back out at the last second.
 We have this philosophical notion in our mind that there is nothing to lose yet it can get harder and harder for some to overcome the fear.
 When it is faced head on, over and over, we can be transformed into an un-embarrassable being.
 From panicking over a mistake to turning it into a joke, pausing then recommencing as if all totally normal.
 The finesse is where you can stare into the eyes to show seriousness and mix in a downward all over body stare to flirt.
 Most people appreciate the conversation even if there is a near zero prospect of a second encounter.
+Some are alert to the feeling of not wanting to trouble someone.
+It is a balancing act.
 Sometimes people are glad that they were worn down by your persistence.
 However, if you want to win you wear rejection as a tried and failed - never mind rather than let it stew.
 As there are people you are not interested in, it doesn’t take much to work out that there will be many who are not interested in you either, no matter what.

 Some may not fear being rejected but take offence and retaliate.
 Where some will spew out an insult and move on, others seek a form of revenge to get back at someone that they wanted to get together with.
 It works in the same way as when we tell a little lie that then leads to a bigger one.
 After which so many lies become major mistruths.
 It ends up being carnage with severe humiliation when it all comes apart.
 When you do find someone and end up ‘married’ the memories of rejection are over printed by your success with this partner.